 DigiCert confirms the source of a certificate request before issuance.
 For TLS certificates, DigiCert does not issue end entity Certificates directly from its root Certificates.
 DigiCert logs those SSL/TLS Server Certificates intended to be trusted in Chrome in two or more Certificate Transparency databases.
 See RFC 6962.

-Certificate issuance by the Root CA requires an individual authorized by DigiCert (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Certificate issuance by the Root CA requires at least two individuals authorized by DigiCert (i.e. the CA system operator, system officer, or PKI administrator), one of whom deliberately commands the Root CA to perform a certificate signing operation.
 Databases and CA processes occurring during certificate issuance are protected from unauthorized modification.
-After issuance is complete, the Certificate is stored in a database and sent to the Subscriber.

 4.3.2.
-Notification to Subscriber by the CA of Issuance of Certificate
+Notifications to Subscriber by the CA of Issuance of Certificate